m20027/m20027/README.md

 # Employment
 1. SA (Student Assistant) (2022-2023)
     - teach (Electromagnetism and so on) to student
+    - at Tokyo Metropolitan College of Industrial Technology
+2. Internship (Aug.
+17th-23rd, Sep.
+4th-8th, 2024)
+    - research LTE locational characteristic
+    - at Advanced Wireless and Communication Research Center (AWCC), UEC
 3.

 # Extracurricular Activities